lkesteloot/unsong/unsong-1.md

 “As a physicist,” said Bill Dodd, “I feel obligated to say that we [i]can[/i] send lightnings!
 All you need is something that produces a high enough voltage, like a big van der Graaff generator.”

 Ana turned to Bill, with fire in her eyes.
 Her God impression was getting scarily on point.
 “Canst thou draw out Leviathan with a fish-hook? or his tongue with a cord which thou lettest down?
 Canst thou put an hook into his nose? or bore his jaw through with a thorn?
 Will he make many supplications unto thee? will he speak soft words unto thee?
-Will he make a covenant with thee? wilt thou take him for a servant for ever?
-WILT THOU PLAY WITH HIM AS WITH A BIRD?”
+Will he make a covenant with thee? wilt thou take him for a servant for ever? [sc]Wilt thou play with him as with a bird[/sc]?”

 “Sheesh,” said Ally Hu, who was reading ahead in our shared copy.
 “God is so obsessed with this whole Leviathan thing.
 First He is talking about the earth and the stars and the clouds, and then He decides no, I will just drop everything and focus on Leviathan for three chapters.”